“A disciple of the kingdom…brings out of his storeroom new treasures as well as old.” Matthew 13:52

 So, finally, which shelf of books became a sacred portal to a far-off time and place that left me with an undying historical curiosity about the early church and its development?
 The answer is the Ante-Nicene, Nicene and Post-Nicene Fathers of the Church series.
 I would return often to those giant old books, and dig around in them looking for ancient treasures and newfound friends.

 Some people are moved to tears watching a beautiful film.
 Others lose control of themselves at a concert of a favorite musician.
-Some experience goosebumps watching a sunset.
+Some experience goosebumps being in nature, just watching a sunset.
 Others can’t resist sharing every little thing their young children are doing day to day on Facebook.
 Some live for the next physical fitness challenge or adrenaline rush.
 Others live to create beautiful art.
 Some live to travel the world and gain broader perspective.

 I am driven to plummet the depths of biblical wisdom.
 I long to journey back in time to discover how the life and legacy of Jesus lived on in subsequent generations, sweeping the globe, transforming cultures, transcending languages and buttressing entire civilizations with its moral and ethical vision.
 I live to know more and more of God’s faithful servants who faithfully passed on and propagated his teachings afresh in their own day to their own people.
 The journey is exhilarating, the discoveries make the hair stand up on my neck, and the treasures to be found are simply endless.